Co-parenting can be overwhelming, or even toxic. Luckily, there’s an app for that. Keep reading to learn more.

 OurFamilyWizard has a tool called ToneMeter that can help improve co-parenting communication.
 The ToneMeter scans your texts as you write them, and points out “emotionally charge phrases” so that you can think – and maybe rewrite – before you send a message.
 Sorta a babysitter for the parents.

 Once you sign up and login, OurFamilyWizard will give a monthly overview of co-parenting, including money spent (or reimbursed), number of messages sent/received and the percentage of time the kids were with you.

-Available for Apple and Android, OurFamilyWizard has a 2.2 rating on Googe Play and a 2.0 rating on iTunes.
+Available for Apple and Android, OurFamilyWizard has a 4.3 rating on Google Play and a 4.6 rating on the App Store.